djbrown227/Daniel_Portfolio/README.md

 Hello!

 My name is Daniel Brown and welcome to my Project Portfolio!
 I will tell you about myself briefly.
-I did my undergraduate degree at The City College of New York where I majored in Applied Mathematics with an emphasis on Financial Mathermatics.
+I earned my undergraduate degree from The City College of New York where I majored in Applied Mathematics with an emphasis in Financial Mathermatics.
 I am currently enrolled in the Maters of Data Science program with the University of Colorado at Boulder(online).

-Diving deep into the field of Data Science in the past year has led me to a newfound interest into where data analytics, sports performance and gambling meet.
-Over the past year I started a gambling adjacent company called TWGW LLC as an aide to sports gamblers.
-Also, I have created a working and profitable Ddaily Fantasy Sports model for NBA basketball.
+Diving deeper into the field of Data Science over the past year has led me to a newfound interest into where data analytics, sports performance and gambling meet.
+Over the past year I started a gambling company called TWGW LLC that offered aide to sports gamblers decision making.
+Also, I have created a working and profitable Daily Fantasy Sports model for NBA basketball.

-I would my next foray into this data analytcs to be within a defined role in an organization I believe in.
-I hope to add my creativity and passion to the organization while also gaining experience into how large successful organizations apply data analytics to solve problems.
+I would like my next foray into the field of data analytcs to be within a defined role in an organization I believe in.
+I hope to add my creativity and passion to the role while also gaining experience into how large successful organizations apply data analytics to solve problems.

 ### Contact Me